 The LRBC reference is LRBC 43 and the RIC is RIC Vol VII Trier number 219'

 (For what these references mean click here for bibliography)

-So there you have it – what strikes me as most remarkable is that a bronze coin with so little intrinsic value manage to be kept by someone for several hundred years before being dropped in our Peedie Roundhouse!
+So there you have it – what strikes me as most remarkable is that a bronze coin with so little intrinsic value made it all the way to Orkney years and then ended up being dropped in our Peedie Roundhouse!